 Tom: Four Wheel Campers has used Douglas Fir or Birch plywood on the bottom floor for over forty years.
 For 2015, we are upgrading to a modern thermally fused polyester surface on the upscale Douglas Fir.
 The material is called Skid Guard and it’s manufactured for decking on marina boat docks.
-It’s durable, moisture resistant, and manufactured in Washington state.
+It’s durable, moisture-resistant, and manufactured in Washington state.

-We have performed soak tests on the Skid Guard material, and its abilities to resist moisture deterioration is very strong, which is excellent for the longevity of the product.
+We have performed soak tests on the Skid Guard material, and its ability to resist moisture deterioration is very strong, which is excellent for the longevity of the product.
 Skid Guard also improves the abrasion resistance for a camper when mounted on a truck.

 Above: Skid Guard material on the camper’s base

 TCM: Does the Skid Guard material change the weight of the camper?

 Tom: Using the Skid Guard material adds about twelve pounds to the weight of a Four Wheel Camper.
 To compensate, we are looking at redesigning our cabinetry architecture in the galley to improve the frameless construction.
 We are always looking for ways to increase the durability and longevity of our product while maintaining or decreasing the overall weight.

 TCM: For 2015, FWC is offering painted wood cabinetry.
 Looking at the photos of this newly painted cabinetry, it doesn’t look any different than the previous cabinetry.